chocolatey/docs/input/en-us/choco/commands/install.md

-This specifies that the source is a Windows Feature and we should install via the Deployment Image Servicing and Management tool (DISM) on the local machine. e.g. `choco install IIS-WebServerRole --source windowsfeatures`
+This specifies that the source is a Windows Feature and we should install via the Deployment Image Servicing and Management tool (DISM) on the local machine. e.g. `choco install IIS-WebServerRole --source windowsfeatures`.

+Note: due to a bug, Chocolatey doesn't currently support `windowsfeatures` as a source when this is specified in the packages.config file.
+As a workoround, you can create a separate config file and specify the sources in the install command instead, e.g. `choco install "packages.config" --yes --source="'windowsfeatures'"`.
+ See this [issue](https://github.com/chocolatey/choco/issues/877) on GitHub for more information.

 ## Resources